ktucalvin/voile/README.md

 In a `.env` file specify an SSL_KEY, SSL_CERT, and ARCHIVE_DIR.
 SSL setup can be omitted by modifying `index.js` to use Node's `http` module instead of `https`.

 In the archive directory can be several folders, each their own gallery.
 Images must be named starting from 1, with no padding and consistent file extensions (i.e. 1.jpg, 2.jpg, ..., n.jpg).
-Each gallery folder must have a `metadata.json` in the following format:
+Each gallery folder must have a `metadata.json` in the following format.
+Properties ending with `?` are optional.

 ```
 {
     "id": "UNIQUE_ID",
     "totalPages": 10,
-    "name": "Name of gallery"
+    "name": "Gallery name",
+    "description?": "Gallery description"
+    "tags?": {
+        "language?": string[]
+        "category?": string[]
+        "group?": string[]
+        "artist?": string[]
+        "parody?": string[]
+        "character?": string[]
+        "content?": string[]
+    }
 }
 ```